Physiology of Exercise G (8393.1)

 your student number

 Your lecturer will inform you if there are additional requirements for communicating by email.
-While lecturers cannot be available online all day, in normal circumstance your lecturer should reply within 3 working days.
-Failure to follow these guidelines will result in your email being summarily deleted and you will not receive a reply.
+While lecturers cannot be available online all day, in normal circumstance your lecturer will reply within 3 working days.

 - Winter Term, 2022, On-Campus, UC - Canberra, Bruce (205091)